-Not all Free Staters had to move to New Hampshire, some of them already lived here.
+Not all Free Staters had to move to New Hampshire – some of them already lived here.
 Like many others, Bill and his wife Gail came to know about us during the Ron Paul campaign.
-Being an activist on that campaign was an exciting time and many connections were made.
-Fighting for Liberty takes a lot of work, but with other like minded people by your side, much can be accomplished.
+Being an activist on that campaign was an exciting time, and many connections were made.
+Fighting for Liberty takes a lot of work, but with like-minded people by your side, much can be accomplished.

 Bill might seem like your average hard working guy, but he always has time to create amazing things with his 3D printer and laser beams.
-I have a few of the unique wood works he’s created, including coasters with the FSP logo, custom made inlaid wooden boxes, and cute porcupine earrings.
-He’s a master craftsman who’s work has to be seen to be appreciated.
+I have a few of the unique items he’s created, including coasters with the FSP logo, custom made inlaid wooden boxes, and cute porcupine earrings.
+He’s a master craftsman whose work has to be seen to be appreciated.

-Above the work and unique activism that Bill creates, he is also a friend and neighbor.
+In addition to his work and activism, Bill is a great friend and neighbor.
 His big heart and generous spirit are always available for a smile or a helping hand.
 I appreciate Bill and am proud to have him as a friend.